OfficeDev/office-js-docs-pr/excel/excel-add-ins-javascript-reference.md

-# Word add-ins JavaScript reference
+# Excel add-ins JavaScript reference

-Learn about the objects ewer
+Learn about the objects